whalebone/wb-docs/en/local_resolver.rst

 .. image:: ./img/lrv2-create.gif
    :align: center

 Once the command is run the operating system is being checked and requirements installed.
-Skript will inform you about the progress and it creates a detailed log named ``wb_install.log`` in current directory.
+Script will inform you about the progress and it creates a detailed log named ``wb_install.log`` in current directory.
-Successul run of the install script is ended with the notification ```Final tuning of the OS``` with value ``[ OK ]``.
+Successul run of the installation script is ended with the notification ```Final tuning of the OS``` with value ``[ OK ]``.
 Right after the installation also the initialization takes place and it could take several minutes before the resolver starts the services.

 .. image:: ./img/lrv2-install.gif
    :align: center